 If you want to walk through the heart of China’s imperial history, nowhere beats Beijing.
 This city offers ancient palaces, towering gates, and stone-paved courtyards—all set against a modern skyline.

-The PALACE MUSEUm
+The PALACE MUSEUM

 Step into centuries of royal life.
 This massive palace complex requires a timed-entry ticket, which often sells out during Golden Week.
 Guided tours or audio headsets bring the stories to life.